sdncoder/sdncoder.github.io/README.md

-## re-thinking building and managing large scale production network infrastructure
+## to err is human; to propagate errors massively as scale requires automation

 `code`